aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-page-manipulation/add-pages2/_index.md

 # Aspose.Page Java Tutorial – set custom page size while Adding Pages in PostScript

 ## Introduction
 In modern Java applications, **setting a custom page size** for PostScript output is often required—whether you’re generating invoices, tickets, or custom graphics.
-Aspose.Page for Java makes this task straightforward.
-In this tutorial you’ll learn how to add pages and set custom page sizes in a PostScript document, step by step, so you can produce exactly‑the‑right layout every time.
+In this tutorial you’ll learn how to **set custom page size** for each page, add multiple pages, and finally **generate a PostScript file** that matches your exact layout needs.
+We’ll walk through the code step‑by‑step so you can quickly apply the technique in your own projects.

 ## Quick Answers
 - **Can I set different page sizes for each page?** Yes, you can open pages with custom dimensions using `document.openPage(width, height)`.
 - **Do I need a license for production use?** A valid Aspose.Page license is required for non‑evaluation deployments.
 - **Which Java versions are supported?** The library works with Java 8 and newer.
 - **Is the API thread‑safe?** Document instances are not thread‑safe; create a separate `PsDocument` per thread.
 - **How large can a PostScript file be?** Aspose.Page handles multi‑megabyte files efficiently; memory usage scales with content, not page count.
+- **Can I use the open page width/height overload?** Absolutely—`openPage(double width, double height)` lets you specify any dimensions in points.

 ## Prerequisites
 Before we dive in, make sure you have: